 This is certainly one of the more complicated metrics, and one that has not yet been discussed in this two-part review.
 Although still in its infancy, the metabolic power metric does express exciting qualities for future application.
 To simply describe the objective of this metric, its aim is to provide an overall ‘estimate’ of total internal energy expenditure during a performance.
 Simply meaning, that if accurate, this metric would enable sports scientists to non-invasively measure the energy expenditure of each athlete during training or competition.
 As a result, whilst its potential could be revolutionising, there are still a number of issues surrounding it.

-Metabolic power (W·kg-1) has been referred to as a “shortcut” to define the amount of energy required, per unit of time, to perform the desired activity (35).
-In other words, metabolic power is a measure of the amount of ATP, per unit of time, necessary to perform the specific task (35, 36).
+Metabolic power is measured in Watts per kilogram (W·kg-1) and has been referred to as a “shortcut” to define the amount of energy required, per unit of time, to perform the desired activity (35).
+In other words, metabolic power is a measure of the amount of adenosine triphosphate (ATP) per unit of time necessary to perform the specific task (35, 36).
 In a traditional sense, metabolic power is an estimate of energy expenditure and is typically measured using a “gold-standard” protocol such as indirect calorimetry.
-Indirect calorimetry measures gas exchange (i.e. oxygen consumption and carbon dioxide production) and is often done in a laboratory using a Douglas bag.
+Indirect calorimetry measures gas exchange (i.e. oxygen consumption and carbon dioxide production) and is often done in a laboratory, previously using a Douglas bag and more recently using a metabolic cart.
 However, as this is impractical in clinical environments, alternative and more practical solutions have been developed (37, 38).

 Whilst this method of estimating energy expenditure via running speed and the inclination of the body has been shown to be reliable during straight-line running (38), there are a number of concerns regarding the true validity and reliability of this method during sport-specific tasks.
 The following list provides some of the key concerns with this measure of metabolic power:

-- It assumes each athlete’s running economy are the same.
+- It assumes each athlete’s running economy is the same.